bdkinc/knex-ibmi/README.md

 ## Configuring your driver

-If you don't know the name of your installed driver, then look in look in `odbcinst.ini`.
+If you don't know the name of your installed driver, then look in `odbcinst.ini`.
 You can find the full path of the file by running `odbcinst -j`.
 There you should see an entry like the one below:

 ```